NZ graduates' application guidelines

-The ability to communicate in and comprehend the English language is a specific requirement of the HPCAA.
+The ability to communicate in and comprehend the English language is a specific requirement for registration under the HPCAA.
 If English is not your first spoken language, you will be asked to demonstrate a reasonable level of proficiency before you can be registered by sitting an English language proficiency test.

 Note: "First spoken language" means the language you spoke first.
 It does not mean your current primary language or the language you now speak the most.